sgoeschl/java-image-processing-survival-guide/README.md

 Note that loading Custom ColorSpaces will eat memory.
 When loading many images at once reusing ICC profiles is a good idea.
 Many images contains embedded standard profiles, that will already be loaded by the JVM.
 But, be aware!
 ICC_Profile objects are mutable.
 It's therefore important to use these mutation operations with care, and make sure you either work on a non-shared instance or create a local copy before making changes.

-### 7.3 Memory Usage
+### 8.x Memory Usage

-During image processing the source images is loaded and a BufferedImage is created containing the rastered and un-compressed image.
+During image scaling the source images is loaded and a BufferedImage is created containing the rastered and un-compressed image.
 In other words the memory foot-print of the BufferedImage can be 10-20 times bigger than the compressed source image which makes the operations team uneasy - a huge source image could cause excessive memory consumption which in turn can be used for a "Denial Of Service Attack".
 And developers hate it to be considered as the root cause for an successful DOS attack - dutifully the original image conversion source code contains the following sanity check to avoid memory problems

 ```
 if(imageSourceFile.length() > IMAGE_FILE_SIZE_LIMIT) {